This week, the stories we’re looking at include:

 Now, the Royal Mail are proposing a second wave of deliveries – but only for parcels.

-This second wave will take place in the evenings, allowing the Mail to reliably make a 24-hour delivery window on parcels ordered online the night before.
+This second daily delivery wave will take place in the evenings, allowing the Mail to reliably make a 24-hour delivery window on parcels ordered online the night before.